 • Individual tests – Just like it sounds, this type of test is given to test your child’s strengths and weaknesses in age-appropriate categories.

-• Functional assessments – This is used to help determine how children function in home, school and the community at large.
-It will address not only their educational skills such as reading and math, but also determine whether or not they possess the basic self-skills to learn without assistance.
+• Functional assessments – This test helps determine how children function in the home, school, and their community.
+It will address their educational skills such as reading and math.
+In addition, the assessment also determines whether or not they possess the basic self-skills to learn without assistance.

-• Behavioral assessments – To determine the best course of treatment for a child with behavioral issues, this type of evaluation will be performed.
+• Behavioral assessments – Behavior assessments are used to determine the best course of treatment for a child with behavioral issues.
 It will be used to assess the type of behavior that the child is exhibiting, what the outcome of the behavior was, and how to correct the behavior for future instances.

-• Curriculum-based assessments – This is a test developed by school officials to assess where your child stands on learning the concepts that are being taught for their appropriate grade level.
+• Curriculum-based assessments – This test by school officials assesses where your child stands on learning the concepts for their appropriate grade level.

-• Criterion-referenced tests – This test is designed to assess what skills or concepts a child has already mastered, and compares it to areas that need specialized attention and assistance.
+• Criterion-referenced tests – This test is designed to assess what skills or concepts a child has already mastered, and compares them to areas that need specialized attention and assistance.

-After the school evaluation has been successfully completed, the results are then analyzed by a group of professionals to determine a treatment plan with clear, identifiable goals.
-A child’s determination of eligibility will be judged by whether or not it falls under the guidelines of the Individuals with Disabilities Education Act.
-You will be provided with a copy of the report, as well as information on how the determination was reached.
+Consequently, a child’s determination of eligibility will be judged by whether or not it falls under the Individuals with Disabilities Education Act (IDEA) guidelines.
+The school system will provide you with a copy of the report and information about the determination.

 If the assessment determines that your child with special needs requires special education services, the next step is to meet with school officials to develop an Individualized Education Plan or IEP.
-The goal of an IEP is to determine what goals should be set for accomplishment, as well as definable steps on how to reach those goals.
-If you have any questions about the results of the school evaluation, ask to have them clarified by a professional that assessed your child.
-This will help you make an informed decision regarding the next phase of your child’s education, and an IEP will never be put into action unless you agree by written consent.
+An IEP determines what goals to accomplish and the definable steps on how to reach those goals.